mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

 * [Graph Explorer](http://vimeo.github.io/graph-explorer/) by Vimeo is a Graphite-based dashboard with added features and a slick design.

+* [PacketBeat](http://packetbeat.com/) sniffs protocol packets then allows developers to visualize what's happening with an application.

 ## Monitoring Resources
 * [The Virtues of Monitoring](http://www.paperplanes.de/2011/1/5/the_virtues_of_monitoring.html)